WolfgangErb/LD3Ditp/README.md

 License
 -------

-Copyright (C) 2016 by Peter Dencker and Wolfgang Er
+Copyright (C) 2016 by Peter Dencker and Wolfgang Erb

 This package was developed by Peter Dencker and Wolfgang Erb at the Institute of Mathematics, University of Luebeck.